 Once you are self employed you need receipts to support all the expenses you want to claim You’ll also need to keep reports to document any income you receive from your customers however they pay you – cash, card or bank transfer for example.

-- File your tax return for you.
+- File my tax return directly to HMRC;

 What is a Self Assessment Tax Return Form